sriyan983/nvidia-design-classifier/README.md

-This project is implementation made as part of NVidia's AI Specialist certification.
+This project is implementation made as part of NVIDIA's AI Specialist certification.
 The concept uses an image classification using ResNet18 (through transfer learning) and trains itself to classify different designs of gift boxes of packaging firm of mine.
 The classification results shall be used for automated printing of appropriate price tags and also assist in packing them as stacks assuring no shuffling to happen!

 The project uses the following,